NuriaExtremadouro/apollo-server-poc/README.md

 We only need input types when a scalar isn't enough.
 In this POC the examples are very simple so inputs seem a bit excessive but in more complex projects the can come in handy.
 For example, if we had a project where the user data has 20 required fields, we wouldn't want to have a `createUser` mutation with 20 separate arguments; instead, we'd have an input with those 20 fields and use it for the argument of the mutation.

-We can't use regular object types as arguments (details [here](https://spec.graphql.org/June2018/#sec-Input-Objects)), we have to use input.
-It is also recommended to avoid reusing input types for different arguments unless we're very sure that the implementation won't drift apart.
+In GQL we can't use regular object types as arguments (details [here](https://spec.graphql.org/June2018/#sec-Input-Objects)), we have to use input.
+It's recommended to avoid reusing input types for different arguments unless we're sure that the implementation won't drift apart.

 ## Resolvers